 Indulge yourself with this delightfully sweet, yet healthy, dessert “pizza”!
 With the addition of fresh berries, hearty whole grains, and savory coconut, this is one breakfast recipe that is sure to leave your taste buds wanting more.
 Perfect for lazy weekend days or brunch with friends, our Berry and Cashew Cream Dessert “Pizza” is guaranteed to be on repeat in your kitchen thanks to the fabulous flavors and easy-to-follow instructions.
-Plus, it only takes 15 minutes to prepare!
-With such a short prep time, and filled with nutritious ingredients, we are positive that you are going to fall head over heels in love with this unique vegan dessert option.
+We are positive that you are going to fall head over heels in love with this unique vegan dessert option.
 It’s one of our favorites; we just can’t get enough!

 Not only is this “pizza” decadent, but it’s also heart healthy, thanks to the whole grain oats present in the crust.
 Studies have shown that a diet rich in whole grains may result in a lower risk of type 2 diabetes, cardiovascular disease, cancer, and obesity (1).
 Studies also suggest that the consumption of 2-3 servings of whole grains a day can play a big role in prevention, so all the more reason to include these grains in your daily diet.
 Not only do the whole grains help improve health immensely, but so do the cashews!
 Cashews have been shown to decrease LDL cholesterol and total cholesterol when replacing high-carbohydrate snacks during the day (2).
 Consuming cashews, like the ones in this easy dessert “pizza”, is a great way to manage total cholesterol.
 Pair the dessert pizza with our delicious Peanut Butter Banana Smoothie to to get more servings of fruit and nuts, or utilize more of the sorghum syrup by drizzling some on our Gluten Free Protein Pancakes with Sorghum Syrup or combining it with our Sorghum Pico de Gallo for a surprisingly unique taste.